stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### TIM

-To be fair, to be fair, in like, in real time, in like real time stuff, like maybe eight minutes has happened.
-So, I think we can, I think we can have a crew meeting.
+To be fair!
+To be fair.
+In like--in real-time, in like real-time stuff, like maybe eight minutes has happened.
+So, I think we can--I think we can *(laughing)* have a crew meeting.

 #### ALEX